nidhigup01/FD/README.md

 You will also need to have software installed to run and execute a Jupyter Notebook.

-If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.
+If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included. https://github.com/udacity/machine-learning Please clone all the files from this link This project contains three files:

+finding_donors.ipynb: This is the main file where you will be performing your work on the project. census.csv: The project dataset.
+You?ll load this data in the notebook. visuals.py: This Python script provides supplementary visualizations for the project.
+Do not modify.
+In the Terminal or Command Prompt, navigate to the folder containing the project files, and then use the command jupyter notebook finding_donors.ipynb to open up a browser window or tab to work with your notebook.
+Alternatively, you can use the command jupyter notebook or ipython notebook and navigate to the notebook file in the browser window that opens.